Is Pre-K too early for single-sex education? Not according to the research.

 In a traditional, co-educational Pre-K program, boys tend to spend their time playing with blocks, while girls are more likely to engage in dramatic play.
 Given this dynamic, it isn’t surprising that boys develop their spatial skills more quickly, while girls strengthen their social and language skills.

+If you are looking for a Pre-K for your son, we encourage you to visit us and experience our community for yourself.
 In the meantime, because we know that finding the right school for your child can be overwhelming, we created a valuable resource: The Pre-K & Kindergarten Private School Visit Checklist.
 Download it today and use it as a guide for your school visits.
 It will help you gather the information you need to identify the best Pre-K or Kindergarten program for your child.